HumanCellAtlas/fusillade/Readme.md

-In the same way AWS IAM provides [context keys available to all services](https://docs.aws.amazon .com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-globally-available) , fusillade provides context keys that can be used in your policies.
+In the same way AWS IAM provides [context keys available to all services](https://docs.aws.amazon .com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-globally-available) , Fusillade provides context keys that can be used in your policies.

 - `fus:groups` - is a list of groups the current user belongs.
 This can be used to restrict permission based on the group association